 - Through workshops with diverse guest speakers, take part in debates that handle the most current issues of our society

-- During Core Course Week and on field studies in Copenhagen, explore the transition of previously homogeneous Denmark and neighboring countries brought about by immigration from non-Western countries
+- During Core Course Week, explore the transition of previously homogeneous Denmark and Sweden brought about by immigration from non-Western countries

-- Travel on a faculty-led study tour to hear personal stories and explore current issues surrounding cultural divisions and political tensions
+- Travel on a faculty-led Study Tour to Rome to hear personal stories and explore current issues surrounding cultural integration and divisions, as well as political tensions

 Meeting with an organization actively involved in integration efforts in Rome was a really valuable experience, one that provided a unique opportunity to observe the issues we discussed in class as they exist in the real world.”